-The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
+The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the

+Act.
 The proposed rule change is intended to more clearly align the text of Phlx's and the Exchange's rules.
 Specifically and as described in detail above, the Exchange believes that this change will bring efficiency and consistency to the investigative and adjudicatory processes, thereby reducing the burden on members and their associated persons who are also members of Phlx.

-- Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others No written comments were either solicited or received. - Extension of Time Period for Commission Action Not applicable.

-7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)
+- Self-Regulatory Organization's Statement on Comments on the Proposed Rule Change Received from Members, Participants, or Others No written comments were either solicited or received. - Extension of Time Period for Commission Action Not applicable. - 7.
+Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

-The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(iii)32 of the Act and Rule 19b-4(f)(6) thereunder33 in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
+The foregoing rule change has become effective pursuant to Section 19(b)(3)(A)(iii)37 of the Act and Rule 19b-4(f)(6) thereunder38 in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.

 The Exchange believes that, because the proposed rule change does not change the investigative and adjudicatory processes that are well-established as fair and designed to protect investors and the public interest, and because the proposed changes are based on the current rules of Phlx which vests its regulation department with certain investigation and enforcement authority, the proposed rule change does not affect the protection of investors or the public interest.
 In addition, because substantially similar authority is vested with the Phlx Regulation Department, the Exchange does not believe that the changes will be impactful to competition whatsoever but will reduce the burden on members and persons associated with members.
 The Exchange also believes that the proposed changes to the Exchange's rules are non-controversial.
 The proposed New Rule 8000 and 9000 Series are materially unchanged from the related Phlx rules.
 The Phlx rules have already been deemed to be consistent with the Act, and thus adoption of the materially identical rules proposed herein does not affect the protection of investors or the public interest, nor does it raise new or novel issues.
-To the extent the proposed rules differ from Phlx, the differences are technical and conforming in nature to reflect the unique attributes of the Exchange.
+To the extent the proposed rules differ from Phlx, the differences are technical and conforming in nature to reflect the unique attributes of the Exchange, or result from the Exchange's proposed elimination of references to FINRA's Department of Market Regulation, which Phlx will likewise remove from its rules in due course.
 As such, the proposed rule change should have minimal impact on market participants and should be considered non-controversial.
 Accordingly, the Exchange believes that the proposed rule change does not affect the protection of investors or the public interest, and does not impose any significant burden on competition.

-32 15 U.S.C.
+37 15 U.S.C.
 78s(b)(3)(A)(iii).

-33 17 CFR 240.19b-4(f)(6).
+38 17 CFR 240.19b-4(f)(6).